Maria Theresa: Late reign

 Maria Theresa as a widow in 1773, by Anton von Maron.
 Peace holds the olive crown above her head, reaffirming Maria Theresa's monarchical status.
 This was the last commissioned state portrait of Maria Theresa.

 Emperor Francis died on 18 August 1765, while he and the court were in Innsbruck celebrating the wedding of his second surviving son, Leopold.
 Maria Theresa was devastated.
 Their eldest son, Joseph, became Holy Roman Emperor.
 Maria Theresa abandoned all ornamentation, had her hair cut short, painted her rooms black and dressed in mourning for the rest of her life.
-She completely withdrew from court life, public events, and theater.
+She completely withdrew from court life, public events, and theatre.
 Throughout her widowhood, she spent the whole of August and the eighteenth of each month alone in her chamber, which negatively affected her mental health.
 She described her state of mind shortly after Francis's death: "I hardly know myself now, for I have become like an animal with no true life or reasoning power."

 Upon his accession to the imperial throne, Joseph ruled less land than his father had in 1740, since he had given up his rights over Tuscany to Leopold, and thus he only controlled Falkenstein and Teschen.
 Believing that the Emperor must possess enough land to maintain his standing as emperor, Maria Theresa, who was used to being assisted in the administration of her vast realms, declared Joseph to be her new co-ruler on 17 September 1765.
 From then on, mother and son had frequent ideological disagreements.
 The 22 million florins that Joseph inherited from his father was injected into the treasury.
 Maria Theresa had another loss in February 1766 when Haugwitz died.
 She gave her son absolute control over the military following the death of Leopold Joseph von Daun.

 According to Austrian historian Robert A. Kann, Maria Theresa was a monarch of above-average qualifications but intellectually inferior to Joseph and Leopold.
 Kann asserts that she nevertheless possessed qualities appreciated in a monarch: warm heart, practical mind, firm determination and sound perception.
 Most importantly, she was ready to recognise the mental superiority of some of her advisers and to give way to a superior mind while enjoying support of her ministers even if their ideas differed from her own.
 Joseph, however, was never able to establish rapport with the same advisers, even though their philosophy of government was closer to Joseph's than to Maria Theresa's.